-Sara Page-Mtongwiza is the Director of Programs (FACE-HIV) with OPHID, coordinating the FACE-HIV Consortium and managing the implementation of the FACE-HIV program.
-Sara is a Health Education-Health Promotion Specialist with over 17 years’ experience in the field of HIV and AIDS prevention, care and treatment, gender and development in sub-Saharan Africa.
-As a writer, facilitator and researcher she has contributed to a wide range of regional policies, programs and publications.
+Sara Page-Mtongwiza is the Chief of party of the PEPFAR/USAID funded (TASQC Program) with OPHID, strengthening the Ministry of Health and Child Care at national and facility levels.
+Sara is a Health Education-Health Promotion Specialist with over 17 years’ experience in the field of HIV and AIDS prevention, care and treatment, gender, and development in sub-Saharan Africa.
+As a writer, facilitator, and researcher she has contributed to a wide range of regional policies, programs, and publications.
 Sara holds an M.A.
 (Health Education) and B.Sc.
 Hons.
-(BioPsych).
+(Bio Psych).

-Ronald Sagonda, Finance and Operations Director for the FACE HIV Program in OPHID, oversees the FACE consortium finances, grants performance and operations.
-He has 14 years progressive senior level experience spanning financial reporting and analysis, developing and implementing systems of internal control, budgeting, accounting, management and corporate governance in the not for profit sector.
-Ronald is a CIMA qualified finance professional (ACMA, CGMA) with a MBA and B.Acc.Hons.
-Degrees and graduate of the Institute of Chartered Secretaries and Administrators in Zimbabwe.
+Ronald Sagonda, Finance and Operations Director manages the finances, grants, and operations.
+He has 14 years progressive senior level experience spanning accounting, financial reporting, and analysis, developing, and implementing systems of internal control, budgeting, management, administration, and corporate governance in the not-for-profit sector.
+Ronald is a CIMA and ICSAZ qualified finance professional (ACMA, CGMA, ACIS) with an MBA and BAcc.
+Hons.
+Degrees